notwithering/gaydb/README.md

 # gaydb

-the worlds gayest database for go
+the worlds gayest database for go that is just messagepack tied to a file

 gaydb provides a total of 2 methods, function Get to read the gaydb file into a struct and function Put to put a struct into a gaydb file